Scientific Day 2025

 Programme

-Moderation: Prof. Pauline Byakika-Kibwika, Vice-Chancellor MUST & Claire Rieux, OCP
+Moderation: Prof. Pauline Byakika-Kibwika, Vice-Chancellor MUST & Claire Rieux, MSF France

 Moderation: Cathy Hewison, MSF France & Marc Biot, APH-MSF